RoamGuru Roam Guru

 The first thing that strikes you about Lanzarote is the silence.
 Not the absence of sound, but a specific kind of quiet that comes from the ground itself.
 The island is a collection of 300 volcanic cones frozen in various states of eruption, surrounded by Atlantic water so blue it seems digitally enhanced.
 But what makes this place essential for anyone interested in architecture or photography is not the geology.
 It is what one man did with it.

-César Manrique was born here in 1919, spent decades in New York, then returned with a singular vision: to build structures that did not compete with the volcanic landscape but completed it.
+César Manrique was born here in 1919, spent decades in New York running with the Abstract Expressionists, then returned in 1966 with a singular vision: to build structures that did not compete with the volcanic landscape but completed it.
 The result is a body of work that serves as a masterclass in site-specific design, restraint, and the architecture of subtraction.
+More than that, it is the reason Lanzarote does not look like Tenerife, or Fuerteventura, or any other island that traded its identity for concrete hotels and beachfront discos.

 Timanfaya National Park: The Canvas